Agenda

 Orora

-10:00Keynote: Optimising the end-to-end supply chain through Artificial Intelligence and digital transformation to improve agility, service levels, and cost metrics
+9:55Partner case study: Optimising the end-to-end supply chain through Artificial Intelligence and digital transformation to improve agility, service levels, and cost metrics

 • Leverage end-to-end supply chain integration to streamline operations and reduce inefficiencies